docker/docs/ee/ucp/admin/configure/ucp-configuration-file.md

 Specifies scheduling options and the default orchestrator for new nodes.

+> Note
+>
-> **Note**: If you run the `kubectl` command, such as `kubectl describe nodes`, to view scheduling rules on Kubernetes nodes, it does not reflect what is configured in UCP Admin settings.
+> If you run the `kubectl` command, such as `kubectl describe nodes`, to view scheduling rules on Kubernetes nodes, it does not reflect what is configured in UCP Admin settings.
 UCP uses taints to control container scheduling on nodes and is unrelated to kubectl's `Unschedulable` boolean flag.

 | Parameter                     | Required | Description                                                                                                                                |
 |:------------------------------|:---------|:-------------------------------------------------------------------------------------------------------------------------------------------|